flipacholas/Architecture-of-consoles/articles/nintendo-ds.md

 {{< /tab >}}
 {{< /tabs >}}

-#### The 3D accelerator
+### The 3D accelerator

 If you played with a Nintendo DS before, you know by now that this console can display a *particular* amount of 3D graphics.
 Unlike some GBA games, these aren't processed by the CPU.
 Instead, CPU-NTR includes **two components** that compose the **3D engine**.
 Curiously enough, the design Nintendo applied reminds me to [SGI's RCP]({{< ref "nintendo-64#graphics" >}}).

-If you go back and check the 'Background modes' section, you'll notice every mode has at least one static background, this is because you can fill that layer with graphics produced by the 3D engine.
-The only caveat is that only the 'Main' can do this, hence one of the reasons Mode 6 is available for 'Main' only.
+Revisiting the 'Background modes' section, you'll notice every mode has at least one static background, this is because you can fill that layer with graphics produced by the 3D engine.
+The only caveat is that only the 'Main' can do this, hence one of the reasons Mode 6 is only available for 'Main'.

 {{< tabs >}}
   {{< tab active="true" name="Geometry Engine" >}}